Oxygen Insider Exclusive!

 “She was very startled by the fact that her sons testified for the prosecution,” said Detective Rick Empson.

-Lawyers made their final arguments by June 5, and the case went to the jury who meticulously went over the evidence.
-After a week, they unanimously voted to convict Jane Dorotik on first-degree murder charges.
-That August she was sentenced to 25 years to life.
+Lawyers made their final arguments by June 5, and after a week, they unanimously voted to convict Jane Dorotik on first-degree murder charges.
+That August she was sentenced to 25 years to life, though she continued asserting her innocence over the ensuing years.

-After her mother’s conviction, Claire Dorotik-Nana became a licensed marriage and family therapist.
+After her mother’s conviction, Claire Dorotik-Nana, who was never charged in connection with the case, became a licensed marriage and family therapist.
 In 2011, she published a book, "No Secret So Close: A True Story of a Father's Murder, a Mother's Betrayal, a Family Torn Apart, and the Horses That Turned It All Around," which discussed the circumstances surrounding the murder and trial.

 In an interview for her 2015 book, "Leverage: The Science of Turning Setbacks into Springboards," she said, “In February of 2000, my father was brutally murdered.
 A few days later, my mother was charged with the crime.
 As part of the defense strategy, my mother’s attorney accused me of murdering my own father… In reflecting back, I was always fascinated by how although horrible, I felt as though my experience gave me many gifts.
 As a practicing therapist, I not only found myself facilitating growth through adversity, but became curious about it myself.”